CourseReps/ECEN489-Spring2015/Project3/readme.md

 Location ID | chklid | ID Reference for the LOI being checked in to Method | chkmeth | The means by which this user is being checked in (object identification, MAC sniffing, facial recognition, etc)
 Details/Data | chkdata | Additional relevant information pertaining to the check-in -- MAC Addr for MAC sniffing, filename for facial recognition, etc
-A dual key is used in this table to ensure that are no duplicate check-ins for users.
+A dual key is used in this table as a way of passively ensuring that are no duplicate check-ins.

 ###### User Authentication/Credentials
 ###### Social media integration